Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/wave.rst

 The relationship of the above values is described here:

 .. figure:: /images/modeling_modifiers_deform_wave_front-characteristics.png
+   :align: center

    Wave front characteristics.

-To obtain a nice wave effect similar to sea waves and close to a sinusoidal wave, make the distance between following ripples and the ripple width equal; that is, the *Narrowness* value must be equal to 2/ *Width*.
+To obtain a nice wave effect similar to sea waves and close to a sinusoidal wave, make the distance between following ripples and the ripple width equal.
+That is, the *Narrowness* value must be equal to ``2 / Width``.
 E.g. for *Width* to be 1, set *Narrow* to 2.